ampproject/amphtml/extensions/amp-story/amp-story.md

 </table>

 {% call callout('Important', type='caution') %}
-This component is experimental and under active development.
+This component is under active development.
 For any issues, please [file a GitHub issue](https://github.com/ampproject/amphtml/issues/new).
 {% endcall %}

 [TOC]